leeper/surveyexpcourse/index.md

 #### Class Schedule

- - 9:00-9:30 - Introductions and Course Overview
+ - 14:00-14:30 - Introductions and Course Overview
- - 9:30-10:00 - History of the Survey Experiment (and Experiments, generally)
+ - 14:30-15:00 - History of the Survey Experiment (and Experiments, generally)
- - 10:00-10:50 - Potential Outcomes Framework of Causality
+ - 15:00-16:50 - Potential Outcomes Framework of Causality

 #### Readings

+ - **Required**: Holland, P. W. 1986.
+"Statistics and Causal Inference." *Journal of the American Statistical Association* 81: 945-960.
  - Druckman, J. N., Green, D. P., Kuklinski, J. H., and Lupia, A. 2006.
 "The Growth and Development of Experimental Research in Political Science." *American Political Science Review* 100: 627-635.
  - Kuklinski, J. H. and Hurley, N. L. 1994.
 "On Hearing and Interpreting Political Messages: A Cautionary Tale of Citizen Cue-Taking" *The Journal of Politics* 56: 729-751.
- - Holland, P. W. 1986.
-"Statistics and Causal Inference." *Journal of the American Statistical Association* 81: 945-960.

-### Session 2: Examples and Paradigms (July 6, 11:00-13:00)
+### Session 2: Examples and Paradigms (June 28, 16:00-18:00)

 While the first session demonstrated the advantages of experimentation as a research design, designing experiments can be challenging without a solid grounding in a relevant theoretical literature.
 This session will discuss common paradigms for survey experimental research and discuss how to design experiments to test social science theories.